 System & hardware requirements

-SoundID Reference for Multichannel software installed (v5.3 or later).
-Download here for supported operating systems:
+SoundID Reference for Multichannel software installed (download here)

 - XLR to XLR audio cable

 Measurement microphone (using a Sonarworks microphone is recommended):